um3neko/FileManagerLibrary/README.md

 DeleteRecord(int recordIndex)
 ------------------------------------------
 Unfortunately, for now, the library works in single-threaded mode.
-But she is open to improvement.
+But it is open to improvement.